 Love's Labour's Lost

-Originally presented as a staged reading in April 2016 as part of The New York Public Library's celebration of the 400th anniversary of Shakespeare's death, this fast paced gender-inverted telling is currently being developed as a touring production.
-LLL appears next at the 2018 New York Shakespeare Convention from March 7-11, 2018.
+Originally presented as a staged reading in April 2016 as part of The New York Public Library's celebration of the 400th anniversary of Shakespeare's death, this fast paced gender-inverted telling is currently being developed into a touring production.
+LLL appears next at the 2018 New York Shakespeare Convention.